Cancer Survivorship: Life After Cancer

 Possible problems after cancer treatment

-If you’ve had radiation, chemotherapy, hormone therapy, or targeted therapy, you know these treatments can be hard on your body.
+Every kind of cancer treatment, including surgery, radiation, chemotherapy, hormone therapy, or targeted therapy, is hard on your body.
 They can also be hard on your mental health.
 They can cause stress, depression, and anxiety.
 Any of these physical or emotional problems can affect your family life, your work life, and your relationships.
 And after treatment, you may still be at risk for long-term or late side effects.
 These may include:

 Nerve damage (peripheral neuropathy)

 Staying healthy after cancer

 Cancer and cancer treatment is hard on your body.
 You’ll need to take good care of yourself after cancer.
 There may be new things you have to think about.
 For instance, you may be more at risk for infections.
 You may also be at risk for cancer coming back.
 Or you may be at higher risk for a new, second cancer.
 Talk with your healthcare team about how to help lower these risks.
 Staying healthy can help.
 So take good care of yourself: